agrc/fire-business/readme.md

 **Make sure the mxd and all py files were published**

 1. The operationaldata.gdb is often missing and the mxd needs repair
-1. You can copy the gdb and mxd from the firearea's map service
+   - You can copy the gdb and mxd from the firearea's map service
-1. Database.py is not shipped
+1. `Database.py` and the `connection` package is not shipped
-1. Verify all requirements.txt dependencies are installed
+1. Verify all [requirements.txt](https://github.com/agrc/fire-business/blob/master/geoprocessing/requirements.txt) dependencies are installed